NVIDIA/nvidia-gpio-status-handler/examples/README.md

 The schema for the full `event_info.json` file, containing formal definition of the format, is provided in the `event_info-schema.json` file.

 There are many tools performing the validation of a given json file for the provided schema, for example <https://extendsclass.com/json-schema-validator.html>.

+<a id="orgfc57f5d"></a>

+# Accessor format

+-   **Current device name accessor:** Translates to the name of the device the fault occured on, e.g. `GPU3` or `NVSwitch1`

+        {
+          "type": "DIRECT",
+          "field" : "CurrentDeviceName"
+        }
+-   **DBUS-type accessor:** Obtain the value of the parameter from a dbus property.

+        {
+          "type": "DBUS",
+          "object": "…",
+          "interface": "…",
+          "property": "…",
+          "check": …
+        }
+-   **Device Core API accessor:** Obtain the value of the parameter using the device's API

+        {
+          "type": "DeviceCoreAPI",
+          "property": "…",
+          "check": …
+        }
+-   **Command line accessor:** Obtain the value of the parameter using the output of a command call

+        {
+          "type": "CMDLINE",
+          "executable": "…",
+          "arguments": "…",
+          "check": …
+        }
+-   **Constant value "accessor":** Always return the `"value"` property literally

+        {
+          "type": "CONSTANT",
+          "value": "…",
+        }

+    This accessor can be useful for testing and debugging purposes to mockup a return value from some other type accessor.
+It can also be useful in including the literal `{` or `}` characters in the final message arg without messing with the placeholder identification, eg

+        "message_args": {
+          "patterns": [
+            "{}"
+          ],
+          "parameters": [
+            {
+              "type": "CONSTANT",
+              "value": "{UpperCritical Threshold}"
+            }
+          ]
+        }

+    would become `"{UpperCritical Threshold}"`.